-- 163. Concerns about the wellbeing of any pupils should be shared with DSL or DDSL (in person or via CPOMS) and will then be discussed at the Pastoral Committee which meets once per week in term time with the following members: - DSL; Head; SENDCO; Head of Pre-Pre; Head of Middle Prep; Head of Upper Prep; school Secretary; Director of Teaching & Learning - 164.
+- 182. Concerns about the wellbeing of any pupils should be shared with DSL or DDSL (in person or via CPOMS) and will then be discussed at the Pastoral Committee which meets once per week in term time with the following members: - DSL; Head; SENDCO; Head of Pre-Pre; Head of Middle Prep; Head of Upper Prep; School Secretary; Director of Teaching & Learning - 183.
 Discussion within this body, and effective use of CPOMS, should minimise the 'jigsaw' effect in which a number of colleagues hold information that, individually, may seem trivial but which, once put together become significant.

-once put together become significant.
-Level of need Level descriptor Writing has Pupil has been removed from the pastoral register This will be seen as the square going white through Previously writing in green As part of growing up, many children will have health concerns, family issues, academic worries or problems with peer relationships.
-It is a key part of the role of Form Teachers and senior staff, to offer children and their families advice and information on support which is universally open to all pupils.
-Level 1 Monitoring - 'keeping an eye on pupil', behaviour out of the ordinary for that child Level 2 High level of need Parents may have got in touch with form teacher More than one teacher has got into contact with HOD Above monitoring due to high level of parent involvement Level 3 Refer to CPOMS - the following may also be included as appropriate: HOD will look to introduce a care plan to aid the pastoral care of this pupil (shown to pupils and parents on a need to know basis) Face-to-face meeting with parents may be required Potential safeguarding concern The purpose of a PCP is to improve the child's situation by formulating a response, coordinating the work of colleagues, and regularly reviewing progress.
+Level of need Level descriptor Level 1 Monitoring - 'keeping an eye on pupil', behaviour out of the ordinary for that child Level 2 High level of need Parents may have got in touch with form teacher More than one teacher has got into contact with HOD Above monitoring due to high level of parent involvement Level 3 Refer to CPOMS - the following may also be included as appropriate: HOD will look to introduce a care plan to aid the pastoral care of this pupil (shown to pupils and parents on a need to know basis) Face-to-face meeting with parents may be required Potential safeguarding concern The purpose of a PCP is to improve the child's situation by formulating a response, coordinating the work of colleagues, and regularly reviewing progress.
 If, on review, the pupil's situation does not seem to be improving, the Committee will consider escalation.
-Deputy Head may be involved, may involve a meeting with HOD and DH Other agencies may be involved (Ed Psych, CAMHS etc) Level 4 Refer to CPOMS - the following may also be included as appropriate: Potential for escalation to Head for further addressing Potential serious safeguarding concern (although should direct to DSL as appropriate) Potentially other agencies involved
+Deputy Head may be involved, may involve a meeting with HOD and DH Other agencies may be involved (Ed Psych, CAMHS etc) Level 4 Refer to CPOMS - the following may also be included as appropriate: Potential for escalation to Head for further addressing Potential serious safeguarding concern (although should direct to DSL as appropriate) Potentially other agencies involved Level 5 Accessing statutory services for immediate support such as: Police, A&E, Family Safeguarding team, HOPE and CWD teams.